Prenton Park: Main Stand

 The Main Stand is the oldest in Prenton Park, having been opened in December 1968.
 It is also the largest, with a capacity of 5,957.
 A two tier stand, it is generally divided into three main sections.
 The lower tier consists of the Bebington End paddock (capacity 1,150) and the Town End paddock (capacity 1,209), either side of the halfway line.
 The upper tier is simply referred to as the Main Stand (capacity 3,598).

 The Main Stand houses the VIP area, directors box and various suites.
 The Tranmere suite was added to the Main Stand in 1988, with the Dixie Dean suite, Bunny Bell bar and Dave Russell restaurant added soon after.
-The 53-year-old structure is becoming increasingly expensive to repair.
+In 2008 it was noted the structure was becoming increasingly expensive to repair.

 Kop

 The Bebington Kop, simply referred to as the Kop, is a large single-tier, all-seater stand with a capacity of 5,696.
 Completed in 1995, it replaced the earlier open terrace (also called the Kop) which had stood behind the goal at the Bebington End.
 Originally the Kop housed both home and away fans, split down the middle, and occasionally was handed entirely to the away fans.
 However, following the 2000 League Cup semi-final against Bolton, when the Kop was given entirely to the home fans, a campaign was begun to claim the Kop as a home end.
 From the 2000–01 season this became the case, with away fans housed in the Cowshed.